baomidou/mybatis-plus-doc/src/content/docs/en/plugins/optimistic-locker.md

 }
 ```

-With the above configuration and the `@Version` annotation in the entity class, you can easily implement optimistic locking in MyBatis-Plus applications, effectively preventing data conflicts during concurrent updates.
+With the above configuration and the `@Version` annotation in your entity class, you can easily implement optimistic locking in your MyBatis-Plus application, effectively preventing data conflicts during concurrent updates.